* FTSE 100 up 0.3 pct, but still below 6,900 level

 On the downside, shares of insurer Standard Life fell

-1.7 percent after media reports said a move to a collective
+2.5 percent after press reports said a move to a collective

-pensions system would be formally put on Britain's legislative
+pensions system would be formally put on the UK legislative

 agenda later this week.